 Altogether, there is less variety of larger animals in this park, but I did see quite a few birds.

 After the second night we continued on to Bwindi Impenetrable Forest National Park, to see the largest of the Great Apes, the Mountain Gorillas (Gorilla beringei beringei, german: Berggorilla, french: Gorille des montagnes).
 I stayed at the Gorilla Mist Camp.
 This was the least luxurious hotel of the trip, but still quite acceptable.
-The Bwindi Impenetrable Forest is a UNESCO World Heritage Site.
+The Bwindi Impenetrable National Park is a UNESCO World Heritage Site.

 After the first night at the Gorilla Mist Camp we went gorilla tracking.
 It was a pretty hard hike.
 We hiked down a very steep mountain, about 300 m (980 ft), till we got to an area with dense vegetation.
 It took us about 1 hour.
 From there on, our guides had to cut through the vegetation with their machetes.
 We hiked around there for about one hour and saw several gorillas feeding in the dense vegetation.
 It was interesting, but it was by far not as great an experience as I had in Rwanda.
 I guess I was very lucky in Rwanda, and very unlucky in Uganda.
 After we left the gorillas, we had to hike back up the mountain.
 Fortunately, I am hiking almost daily on much more difficult hikes, so I had no problems, but several of the people in the group had a difficult time.